Tail Spin (Dreamworld): Ride

 Guests will be loaded onto one of twelve small sea planes that are connected onto a large beam.
 Over the shoulder harnesses will be lowered automatically.
 The large beam then lifts riders up and then starts to rotate riders.
 Riders are able to control the planes by adjusting the positions of the wings using sticks that are connected on both wings.
 This allows riders to spin their plane up to 360 degrees if they wish.
 Riders will reach a maximum height of 22m and top speed of 33 km.
 The entire ride cycle will last for two minutes.
 Airplane noises are played throughout the ride.

 Reception

 Reception of the Tail Spin has been mostly positive.
-Ben Roache from OurWorlds stated “from those who are young, or just young at heart to those who want to compete with their mates for most amount of barrel rolls, Tailspin is incredibly pliable“.
+Ben Roache from OurWorlds stated “from those who are young, or just young at heart to those who want to compete with their mates for most barrel rolls, Tailspin is incredibly pliable“.
 He also states “(Tail Spin) is an incredibly versatile thrill ride”.
 Dreamworld CEO, Craig Davidson, stated that “(the ride) has enormous potential because every time you go on it the ride can be different”.
 The Australian Leisure Management states that the “new Tail Spin ride had proved to be one of the success stories of the recent spring school holidays”.